xerminator/TheOtherUsDev/README.md

 ## Bodyguard
 ### **Team: Crewmates**
-The Bodyguard is a crewmate who can guard a single player (Once per game or Resets target after every meeting depending on settings)
-If that player is attacted by anyone, that player and the Bodyguard will swap places and the Bodyguard will die instead.
+The BodyGuard is a killing crewmate whose ability protects another player at the cost of the life of the BodyGuard.
+If someone attempts to kill a guarded player, both the attacker, and the BodyGuard will die

 **NOTE:**
 - There is no visible signal that a player is guarded.